Study and Work Abroad

 Students who study abroad are not exempted from independent work requirements.
 The Department usually can make arrangements to either find a JP adviser in the location where the student spends the semester or year abroad or to indicate a departmental adviser who will be in contact with the student by e-mail throughout the semester or year abroad.

 Up to three approved courses taken abroad in one semester will normally count for up to three course credits.
 Students must complete the program abroad to the standards required by the foreign institution.
 For more information, please see Go Abroad and the International Travel Handbook which are available online or in the Office of International Programs.

 Summer Language Study

-All students interested in languages are encouraged to study abroad during the summer through Princeton in Spain, Princeton in Brazil (not offered in 2017), Princeton in Argentina, Princeton in Portugal, or one of the other programs recommended by the department and the Office of International Programs.
+All students interested in languages are encouraged to study abroad during the summer through Princeton in Spain, Princeton in Brazil, Princeton in Argentina, Princeton in Portugal, or one of the other programs recommended by the department and the Office of International Programs.